Discover the Value

-First-Year Student Admission Requirements
+First-Year Admission Requirements

-Unofficial transcripts can be emailed to CSP at firstname.lastname@example.org.
+- Emailed to CSP at [email protected]

 Concordia has a test-optional admissions policy, and thus, applicants are not required to submit ACT or SAT scores as part of the admissions process.
-Due to COVID-19, we will waive this requirement for all applicants, regardless if you requested test-optional or not on your application.

 Applicants are still welcome to send official scores (writing test not required) to CSP, but they will not be required for admission.

 - ACT school code: 2106 | SAT school code: 6114

 Transcripts are required from all institutions attended after graduating high school.
 You can submit your transcript in any of the following formats: